Lawrence-Mak/Sports-Analysis-Case-Study/README.md

 It is important to remember that the correlation between the variables above do not imply causation.

+Athletes and coaches can understand performance better thanks to the patterns and trends that have been observed.
+Systematic observation, which gives accurate, trustworthy, and comprehensive information on performance, serves as the foundation for this procedure.

-This being said, it is interesting to see the correlation between all the different variables.
+It is interesting to see the correlation between all the different variables.
 The regression between winning percentage and average attendance boasted the highest R^2 out of all results, whereas the regression between payroll and average attendance had the lowest level of correlation.
+These trends are useful for managers and shareholders who invest in sports teams.